Skip to content

 typescript

-import { importAccountFromPrivateKey, ChainType } from '@aleph-sdk/avalanche';
+import { importAccountFromPrivateKey, ChainType } from '@aleph-sdk/avalanche'

 // Create an Avalanche account

-const account = await importAccountFromPrivateKey('avalanche-private-key', ChainType.C_CHAIN);
+const account = await importAccountFromPrivateKey('avalanche-private-key', ChainType.C_CHAIN)

 // Create an authenticated client